nicolaigj/booster2024/presentation.md

 # Be a better leader
 ### Focus
 <!---
-- Be mindful of your role and expectations
+- Focus on the well-being and sucess of your team
 - Your team is now your task
 - Focus on serving them before other tasks and requests
+- See things from a larger perspective and time frame
-- Ex: You are not doing the right thing if you try to solve a bug by yourself instead of helping the entire team
+- Example: You are not doing the right thing if you try to solve a bug by yourself instead of helping the entire team
 --->

 ---
 # Be a better leader
-### Outcome
+### Outcome, not output
 <!---
-- Focus on serving them before other tasks and requests
-- Focus on the outcome of the team / company, not yourself
+- Focus on the outcome, not the output of the team
-- I use outcome, because it has a longer perspective and take the well being of the team into account.
+- Output is short perspective, and the result of your work
-- Outcome focus on the impact of the team / business
+- Outcome is long perspective, and the impact of your work
-- Output only focuses on short term results
-- Ex: You are not doing the right thing if you try to solve a bug by yourself instead of helping the entire team
+- Impact on the customers and users, are what you are producing to the better for them?
+- Impact on the team and business, are we working in a sustainable way and is this the best for the company?
 --->